Best Off-Grid Water Filtration: How To Filter Your Water Without The Power Grid

 Boiling

 First, start a fire and put the pot over the flames.
-Let the water boil for about ten minutes so that the bacteria will die in the heat of the flames.
+Let the water boil for about ten minutes so the bacteria will die in the heat of the flames.

 Calcium Hypochlorite